penevl/expense-tracker/README.md

 # expense-tracker
-An expense tracker built with react and pocketbase
+An expense tracker built with react, chakraui and pocketbase.
+**Warning: This is a learining project so you probably should not copy code from here.**